Practice Area Hub

 What this covers

-Real estate transactions work is preventive — clean documents and clear risk allocation before money or property changes hands.
-The cases that come back as litigation usually started as ambiguous purchase agreements, vague easement grants, missing seller-financing documents, or operating arrangements that the parties never quite finalized.
-The work is to write the documents tightly enough that the deal stays a deal: clear contingencies, concrete default mechanics, complete seller representations, and the structural choices that decide who carries which risk after closing.
-Whether the engagement is a single residential PSA or a multi-property joint venture, the focus is the same.
+The litigation that comes back usually started life as a sloppy transaction — an ambiguous purchase agreement, a vague easement grant, missing seller-financing documents, an operating arrangement the parties never quite finished.
+So the preventive work is to write the documents tightly enough that the deal holds: clear contingencies, concrete default mechanics, complete seller representations, and the structural choices that decide who carries which risk after closing.
+Whether it is a single residential PSA or a multi-property joint venture, the discipline is the same.

 What I handle here